frnmst/fpydocs/docs/introduction.rst

 Introduction
 ============

-This repository contains common documentation instruction used in multiple Python projects.
+This repository contains common documentation instructions used in multiple Python projects.